By Coach Erik Schjolberg – Mar 4, 2024

 #1.
 The Clock Drill

 When Tiger Woods and Phil Mickelson like the same thing, it’s hard to deny the effectiveness.
-The clock putting drill is a classic, and it’s one of the best options out there.
-In fact, you can set this up as a putting game for your kids (or yourself) and have a lot of fun with it.
+The clock-putting practice drill is a classic, and it’s one of the best options out there.
+You can set this up as a putting game for your kids (or yourself) and have a lot of fun with it.

 The first part of this is to pick a distance (I recommend 3 feet).
 Place golf balls in a circle around the hole, each one 3 feet apart.
 I think anywhere from 6 to 8 golf balls is plenty.
 Start at one end and make your way around the hole until you make all the putts.